 Education has traditionally been something for the young to help them prepare for their careers and their adult life.
 However, this isn’t the case any more and many groups, including the World Health Organization, recommend active aging with lifelong learning.
 Gone are the days of an excuse, “You can’t teach an old dog new tricks,” when the benefits of continued learning have been proven.

-Some observed benefits of lifelong learning include: higher reported levels of happiness, a stronger sense of purpose, a drive and motivation to stay active, and a more active social life just to name a few.
+Some observed benefits of lifelong learning include: higher reported levels of happiness, a stronger sense of purpose, a drive and motivation to stay active, and a more fulfilling social life just to name a few.

-- College or University courses
+- College or university courses

-- Online courses are another great option if there isn’t a University campus located near you.
-You get all the same benefits of the courses but on your terms and time.
+- Online courses are another great option if there isn’t a university campus located near you.
+You get all the same benefits of the courses but on your terms and time

-- Physical Lessons
+- Physical lessons

-- Pick up a new hobbie
+- Pick up a new hobby

 - Learn a new language

 Today there are many ways you can learn a new language including courses, audio books, and online programs or apps.
 This is a great way to engage your brain and has the added benefit of opening your world and travel options as well.
-At the same time you’ll learn about new cultures and expand your horizons.
+At the same time you’ll learn about new cultures and expand your horizons

 If you have any concerns or would like some help living more comfortably at home, please don’t hesitate to give us a call at 1-866-982-2737 and speak with some about setting up an at home care assessment today.